AnselmPowell/ShapeMatchGame/Memory Bank/gameMechanicsAndPhysics.md

 2. **Teleportation Process**:
    - When a box moves horizontally into a portal, it teleports to the paired portal location
+   - When a box falls vertically onto a portal due to gravity, it also teleports
    - After teleportation, both portals in the pair disappear
    - Each portal pair can only be used once per level